Car Insurance for Police Officers

 Compare Multiple Companies

-Don't rely solely on law enforcement discounts.
+Don't rely on law enforcement discounts alone.
 Get quotes from at least three insurers to find the best base rates.
-One company can simply cost less than another, regardless of discounts.
+One company can cost less than another no matter what discounts they offer.

 2. 2